Mevia/slate/source/includes/_releases.md

 ### Notification muting for non-sequence scheduled doses
 If a pill is taken between the a missed dose interval and its notification, that notification will now be muted.

+### Ability to filter prescriptions by active status
+Prescriptions can now be filtered by active.
+An active prescription is one that is within its module_activity interval

 ## Staging - 1.6.0

 ## Production - 1.6.0